Salmandabbakuti/graphql-reviews/README.md

 A graphql movie-reviews CRUD Application using Mongo,Express, Node

 #### GraphQL Server Setup

+>Make sure you entered your mongo db instance URL in server.js
 ```
 npm install
 node server.js #Listens at 4000/graphql, IDE at 4000/playground